ionux/doc/talk.md

 In fact, reimplementing the parsing and interpretation of Bitcoin scripts is no simple task!

-At various points in history, bitcoins consensus has been exposed to external factors.
+At various points in history, bitcoin's consensus code has depended on external libraries.

 Satoshi used OpenSSL for ECDSA.
 This had unintended side effects, since if openssl suddenly decided certain encodings weren't valid, this might cause nodes to break.